 - A regulation game is 6 innings or two hours, whichever is shorter.
 However, games are not cut short in the middle of an inning.
 Accordingly, if the sixth inning is not complete at the two-hour mark, the game will end at the end of the bottom of the inning in play at the two hour mark (regardless of whether or not that inning is the sixth inning).
+An inning ends and the next one begins immediately once the third out is made.
 If the game is tied after six innings or two hours, as applicable, the game will be declared a tie.
-For the end of the year tournament, all games will be six innings unless extra innings are needed to declare a winner. - If after three innings of play (2-1/2 if the home team is ahead), one team has a lead of 15 or more runs or, after four innings of play (3-1/2 if the home team is ahead), one team has a lead of 10 or more runs, the manager of the team with the least runs shall concede the victory to the opponent.
+For the end of the year tournament, all games will be six innings unless extra innings are needed to declare a winner. - If after three innings of play (2-1/2 if the home team is ahead), one team has a lead of 15 or more runs or, after four innings of play (3-1/2 if the home team is ahead), one team has a lead of 10 or more runs, the manager of the team with the least runs shall concede the victory to the opponent. - For each team, only the manager and up to two rostered coaches who have completed the league certification requirements or obtained a waiver are permitted in the dugout, on the field, or in the bullpen during games.
+All parents and other spectators must be in the stands during the game or otherwise away from the dugout, field, and bullpen.

-- There is no batter on deck.
-All offensive players (other than the player at bat) shall be in the dugout. - A continuous batting order is utilized, which means all players should be inserted into the batting lineup and bat (regardless of whether they play in the field in an inning).
+There is no batter on deck.
+All offensive players (other than the player at bat) shall be in the dugout.

+- A continuous batting order is utilized, which means all players should be inserted into the batting lineup and bat (regardless of whether they play in the field in an inning).
 In other words, if you have 13 players, you bat 1 through 13. - No leads.
 Players may not leave the base until the pitch is delivered and it reaches the batter.
 The rule of thumb is batter contact with the ball. - Dropped third strike rule is in effect

-• You can freely substitute one player for another at any time.
+You can freely substitute one player for another at any time.
 Managers and coaches should avoid substituting fielders in the middle of an inning for performance reasons.
 Players should play a minimum of three defensive innings during the regular season and must play at least two defensive innings in any game including the playoff tournament per little league guidelines.

-• Little League Baseball's pitch count limits and rest requirements, as modified for play at PCLL, are set forth in Appendix A.
+- Little League Baseball's pitch count limits and rest requirements, as modified for play at PCLL, are set forth in Appendix - The first time a player pitches an "illegal pitch" (i.e. starts his delivery and then stops) a warning should be given.
+Following infractions will result in an automatic ball, per Little League rules.